tiffin-filion/codecademy/Bio/README.md

 # bio
-This is a Codecademy project, using bootstrap to create a personal portfolio site.
+For this project, I utilized bootstrap to create a personal portfolio site.
+I then changed images, colors, etc to make it more personal